webmachinelearning/webnn-polyfill/test/cts/from_nnapi/README.md

 * Note:

-1. Current WebNN Polyfill API supports Float32 and Int32 two types, those converted CTS using Uint8 and Int8 types would be ignored tests by Mocha.
+1. Current WebNN Polyfill API supports Float32 and Int32 two types, so these NNAPI CTS using Float32 and Int32 types were able to be converted, while those NNAPI CTS using Uint8 and Int8 types would be converted until WebNN Polyfill API supports Uint8 and Int8 types.

 2. Native NNAPI supports Float16, while there's lack of Float16 in JavaScript environments, so such NNAPI CTS with Float16 wouldn't be convertted.